Wynterwolf/petproject/Ruby_review_Guide.md

 	 - Renders The Registration Form
  - post "/users"
 	- Handles The Registration Form Submission
  - get "/posts"
 	- Index of Posts.
 Shows All Posts.
  - get "/posts/new"
 	- Renders Form To Create a New Post
  - post "/posts"
 	- Handles New Form Submission
  - get "/posts/:id"
 	- Detail Page For A Single Post
  - get "/posts/:id/edit"
 	- Form To Edit Existing Post (only viewable by author of post)
  - patch "/posts/:id"
 	- Handle edit post form submission (only editable by author of post)
  - delete "/posts/:id"
 	- Delete a particular post (only deletable by author of post)

-HTTP VERBS
+**HTTP VERBS**
-POST (CREATE)
+ - POST (CREATE)
-GET (READ) ● PUT (UPDATE) ● PATCH (UPDATE) ● DELETE (DELETE)
+ - GET (READ)
+ - PUT (UPDATE)
+ - PATCH (UPDATE)
+ - DELETE (DELETE)

+Corneal (What Does It Do?)
+Gives you generator commands that can: ● Create a new sinatra application ● Add a model/migration to an existing sinatra application ● Add a controller/with routes/views to an existing application (also adds controller to the config.ru file) Corneal Commands ● corneal new APP_PATH ○ Creates a New Sinatra Application // `We run this to start the app` ● corneal scaffold NAME ○ Generates a Model/Migration With Its Associated Views, Controllers and Routes ● corneal model NAME ○ Generates a Model and Migration ● corneal controller NAME ○ Generates a Controller with Routes and Views ● corneal help ○ Allows you to see a list of commands ● corneal help [COMMAND] ○ Describes Available Commands or One Specific Command ● corneal -v ○ Shows Corneal Version Number

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc4NTkwNDgwLDc0Mzk3ODMxM119
+eyJoaXN0b3J5IjpbLTIyOTM4NjQzMSw3NDM5NzgzMTNdfQ==
 -->